Wisdan21/terraform-s3-website/README.md

   ```
 - Access the website through the provided URL.

+### Manipulate HTML and / or CSS files

+You can try to modify the CSS and HTML files and re-run the sync command to change how it looks.

 ## Conclusion
 This exercise demonstrates deploying and managing web resources on the cloud using Terraform and AWS CLI.